Adding captions to videos improves the ability of different audiences to discover and consume your content.

 When you are satisfied with the captions that you've added to your video, use the toggle next to the captions that you want to display to change status from draft to published.

-Optionally, you can also set one of the captions on your video as a default.
-If your video is set to play with captions automatically, the default caption will display first.
+Optionally, you can also set one of the captions on your video as the default.
+If your video is set to play with captions automatically, the default caption will display first unless another available caption matches the viewer's preference (learn more about the captions set to display automatically).

 Open the dropdown menu next to a caption, then select Set Default.